 To-do list template: The original productivity tool

 A to-do list is the original productivity tool.
 It’s beauty lies in its simplicity and has been used by mankind ever since we’ve had things to do or chores to finish.
 Few tools can match the effectiveness of to-do lists when it comes to lending structure to your day and organizing your tasks.
 According to science your brain gets a dopamine boost every time you accomplish a goal, however small.
-Each time you check tasks off your to do list the surge of dopamine wants you to repeat the associated behaviour.
 The conclusion?
-Break your goals into smaller, achievable chunks using a to-do list template and ride the Dopamine wave to success!
+Break your goals into smaller, achievable chunks using a to-do list template and ride the dopamine wave to success!

 Like with almost everything else in your workflow, we at Conceptboard believe to-do lists are most useful when shared with the team and worked on collaboratively.
 To that end, we have created a simple, effective to do list template so you can share priorities with your team, assign tasks and consolidate feedback.
 All in one place!

 Unlike a linear, sequential to-do list our template enables you to classify tasks based on their priority and stage of completion.
 It combines the best features of a Kanban Board with a priority list to deliver a powerful tool that offers additional details and visibility.